7AtAri/Document_LLM_on_AWS/README.md

 memory: .memory
 ```

-the parameters that are not hardcoded need to be set
+The following parameters that are not hardcoded need to be set
-up in first in AWS ECS - Task Definitions
+up in first in AWS ECS - Task Definitions:

+- for cpu: 2vCPU are recommended
+- for memory: 5GB are recommended